-The Horde races are united in the belief of having honor, and protecting what matters most.
+The Horde races are united in the belief of having the honor and protecting what matters most.

-Each race has racials which can benefit them in different situations.
+Each race has racial that can benefit them in different situations.
 Orcs receive an extra boost in Axe Specialization, and Hardiness, which means they’re resistant to stun effects.
 In a PvP (player vs. player) encounter, Hardiness could be a good move.

 All the races on both Horde and Alliance have their own racial specialties.
 It’s helpful to look into these before you choose a race, but it’s not a terrible thing if you don’t.
 Really, it comes down to how you play.
 If you’re mainly interested in PvE (player vs. environment), your interests are going to be different from a player choosing to do PvP.